On the subvarieties with nonsingular real loci of a real algebraic variety: Introduction

-Our proof is based on a relative Nash--Tognoli theorem of Akbulut and King (see \cite[Proposition 0.2]{AKIHES} or \cite[Theorem 2.8.4]{AKbook}), which solves the approximation problem up to unwanted singular points.
+Our proof is based on a relative Nash--Tognoli theorem (see \cite[Proposition~4.1]{BTvb} or \cite[Proposition 0.2]{AKIHES}), which solves the approximation problem up to unwanted singular points.
 To remove these singular points, we use the refinements of Hironaka's smoothing method already mentioned in \S\S\ref{Chow}-\ref{BH}.

-We emphasize that Hironaka's smoothing technique, as developed in \cite{Hironakasmoothing}, had already been applied in the context of real algebraic approximation in the proof of \cite[Theorem~6.8]{BW2}.
+Hironaka's smoothing technique, as developed in \cite{Hironakasmoothing}, had already been applied in the context of real algebraic approximation in the proof of \cite[Theorem~6.8]{BW2}.